 ReadMe and TextMine MCP Quickstart

-Connect MCP-compatible clients to TextMine developer docs, Public API V3, and the hosted TextMine MCP server.
+Connect MCP-compatible clients to TextMine developer docs, Public API V3, and the central TextMine MCP endpoint.

 ReadMe and TextMine MCP Quickstart